35percent/11tystarter/src/posts/heygate-redevelopment-lendleases-final-squeeze.md

 A second question is whether the meagre number of social rented homes are actually being let at social rents.
 One unit at least is being let at a rent, which in the face of it is a lot higher.[](<C:\Users\grego\Documents\D-Drive 201017\Copy of Elephant Amenity Network\Blog 35percent campaign\Netlify\HY22 Lendlease Major Urban Projects>)

+Until this is all clear, nothing at all should be decided about Elephant Park's final plot.

 ![](img/12AP1092extracts.png)